 If you do not want to swim in the pool but would still like to enjoy sunset from the Marina Bay Sands Skypark, you can either make a booking to eat at one of the restaurants or purchase entry into Cé La Vi Club Lounge.
 Entry is $20SGD and includes a drink.

 Another option is to just purchase entry to the Skypark, which gives access to the observation deck.
 It includes skip the line access and an audio guide.
 Again, it’s $20SGD and is best purchased in advance to skip the line.

-My recommendation is to try to stay two nights if you can.
+If you are going to stay at Marina Bay Sands, then my recommendation is to try to stay two nights if you can.
 With a 3pm check in time and an 11am check out time, there is not a huge amount of time to experience the pool and hotel in just one night.
 There is also so much more to see and do around the area, you may just find you would like to venture away from the pool for a while.